Privacy Policy

 - Complain — lodge a complaint with your local supervisory authority.

-The data controller for your personal data is Anchor Technologies, Inc. We have not appointed an EU or UK representative at this time; contact privacy@anchor.cc for any GDPR-related request.
+The data controller is Anchor Technologies, Inc. Contact privacy@anchor.cc for any GDPR-related request.

 Rights of California residents (CCPA/CPRA)

-- Right to know — the categories and specific pieces of personal information we have collected about you, the sources, the purposes, and the categories of third parties with whom we share it.
+- Right to know — the categories and specific pieces of personal information we have collected.

-- Right to delete — request that we delete personal information we have collected from you.
+- Right to delete — request deletion of personal information we collected from you.

 - Right to correct — inaccurate personal information we maintain about you.